steadybit/docs-public/quick-start/run-experiment.md

 ### Step 2 - Define Experiment

 First step is to give our experiment a meaningful name and define the environment where to be executed.
-We choose the `Online Shop DEV` environment to get access to everything steadybit has discovered for our demo online shop.
+We choose the `Online Shop DEV` environment to get access to everything Steadybit has discovered for our demo online shop.

 ![Create experiment step 2](<run-experiment-step2.png>)